gusvega-dev/tf-apply-gcp/README.md

 ---

 ## Using Secrets in Terraform

-The secrets passed to the action are automatically available in Terraform as environment variables prefixed with `TF_VAR_` - for example :
+Secrets passed to the action are automatically available in Terraform as environment variables prefixed with `TF_VAR_`.
+Example:

 ### Defining Secrets in Terraform (`variables.tf`)
-Create a `variables.tf` file to define the secrets:
 ```hcl
 variable "secrets" {
   type = map(string)